Board Members

 Since founding Dream AcadeME, Traci has worked with school choice initiatives to support public charter schools and education freedom.
 She was the visionary and founder of a chartered public school in southern NH and worked with families to build and offer a microschool in the same area.

-Traci believes the that the industrialized model of education formed nearly 100 years ago is phasing out.
-Instead, smaller more intimate school communities similar to the old-fashioned multi-age schoolhouses are replacing the large buildings with long hallways where children were separated by age.
+Traci believes the that the industrialized model of education where children and families are separated all day is phasing out.
+Instead, more intimate school communities similar to one room schoolhouses with multiple ages are replacing the large buildings with long hallways where children were separated by age.

 Traci reimagines education by looking at what families and children want/need and evolving in the face of challenges.
 Although research is slow to be integrated into the real world, we now know much more about psychology, child development, motivation, biology, and sociology to create a model that is unique and adaptable for all children.
 A place where children love to come to learn, and where families feel confident in their school choice.

-Students need to be developed as lifelong learners with emotional intelligence and believe that they can make a difference in the world doing what they love.
+Students developed as lifelong learners with emotional intelligence believe that they can make a difference in the world doing what they love.
 They need to spend a lot of time outdoors at all ages!
 Indoors they need a comfortable space, warm and cozy, like a home with intimate spaces for discussions and small group work.
-Outside there would be more quiet areas in nature for independent study, and with access to animals and spaces for mindfulness that develops the heart, mind, and soul of the child.
+Outside there are quiet areas in nature for independent study, access to animals, and for mindfulness that develops the heart, mind, and soul of the child.

 Stephanie LaFlam